 NORCAL Firescaping Building & Home Hardening provides home owners and property investors Fire-Safe Soffit & Foundation Vent Retrofit for structures by replacing non code conforming structure venting with CA 7a.
 Fire Code compliant materials designed to arrest the ingress of embers through existing exterior venting.

-Vulcan Vents Ember & Flame Resistant Vent Covers
+Vulcan Vents Ember & Flame Resistant Vent Retrofit

 IS HERE FOR ALL OF YOUR HOME HARDENING NEEDS.